 |Political party||Number of Members|

-Japan's highly industrialised market economy is the third-largest in the world in terms of GDP.
+Japan's highly industrialised market economy is the third-largest in the world (GDP at market exchange rates).
 Japan's economy was the second largest from 1968 until 2010, when it was overtaken by China.
 Japan has a well-educated, industrious work force and its large, affluent population makes it one of the world's largest consumer markets.

 Manufacturing has been the most remarkable, and internationally renowned, feature of Japan's economic growth.
 Today, Japan is a world leader in the manufacture of electrical appliances and electronics, automobiles, ships, machine tools, optical and precision equipment, machinery, chemicals, and iron and steel.
-However, in recent years Japan has ceded some economic advantage in manufacturing to China, the Republic of Korea and other lower-cost manufacturing economies.
-Japanese firms have countered this to a degree by transferring manufacturing production to those countries.
-Japan's services sector, including financial services, now plays a far more prominent role in the economy.
-Accounting for about 75 per cent of GDP.
-The Tokyo stock exchange has become one of the world's foremost centres of finance.
+However, in recent years Japan has ceded some economic advantage in manufacturing to China, the Republic of Korea and other manufacturing economies.
+Japanese firms have countered this trend to a degree by transferring manufacturing production to other low-cost countries.
+Japan's services sector, including financial services, now plays a far more prominent role in the economy, accounting for about 75 per cent of GDP.
+The Tokyo Stock Exchange has become one of the world's foremost centres of finance.

 International trade contributes significantly to the Japanese economy, with exports equivalent to approximately 16 per cent of GDP.
 Key exports include vehicles, machinery and manufactured goods.
-In 2012, Japan's major export destinations were China (18.1 per cent), the United States (17.5 per cent) and the Republic of Korea (7.7 per cent).
-In 2011, exports were disrupted by the Tohoku earthquake and tsunami, the Thai floods, an appreciation of the yen.
+In 2013, Japan's major export destinations were the United States (18.8 per cent), China (18.1 per cent) and the Republic of Korea (7.7 per cent).
+In 2011, exports were disrupted by the Tohoku earthquake and tsunami, the Thai floods, and an appreciation of the yen.
 These factors, combined with weak global demand originating in the global financial crisis, led to Japan’s first trade deficit since 1980.

 In the medium term, the Japanese economy faces challenges over its energy policy, as well as external risks including weak economic conditions in Europe and the US.
 As a part of efforts to address these challenges, the Japanese government is encouraging firms to secure stable energy and commodity supplies through increased investment in overseas natural resources.

-As the world's third-largest economy whose prosperity has been traditionally dependent on manufactured exports, Japan's foreign policy has aimed to promote a peaceful and stable international community, while contributing to international solutions to shared challenges such as environmental protection, terrorism, poverty and infectious diseases.
+With an economy highly dependent on international trade and investment, Japan's foreign policy has aimed to promote a peaceful and stable international community, while contributing to international solutions to shared challenges such as environmental protection, terrorism, poverty and infectious diseases.
 Japan has diplomatic relations with nearly all United Nations member states and has been an active member and supporter of the UN since 1956.
 Japan is the second-largest contributor to the UN budget and a large donor of official development assistance (ODA).
 Japanese ODA plays an important role in many countries, including in the Asia-Pacific region.